With AWS CloudHSM you can:

 Cloud HSMs are compatible with SafeNet Luna SA HSM appliances.
 Using a combination of CloudHSM instances within the cloud, and SafeNet Luna SA HSMs in your on-premises datacenter, you can securely replicate your cryptographic keys between the cloud and your datacenter.
 Additionally, by maintaining a copy of your cryptographic keys on-premises, you can increase durability and provide further assurance that you maintain control of your keys at all times.

-AWS CloudHSM is currently available in multiple AZs in the US East (Northern Virginia), US West (Oregon), EU (Ireland), EU (Frankfurt), Asia Pacific (Sydney), Asia Pacific (Singapore) and Asia Pacific (Sydney) Regions.
+AWS CloudHSM is currently available in multiple AZs in the US East (Northern Virginia), US West (Oregon), EU (Ireland), EU (Frankfurt), Asia Pacific (Sydney), Asia Pacific (Singapore) and Asia Pacific (Tokyo) Regions.

 Your use of this service is subject to the Amazon Web Services Customer Agreement.